Americans for Prosperity

 4. It protects privacy of personal information: Members may opt-out of giving personal information to unions during organizing campaigns.
 Unions have used personal information to intimidate workers.
 This protection will free workers from intimidation.

 5. It makes contributions for political advocacy voluntary: Today, unions can use dues from members for political activity.
 The act would require that unions receive opt-in permission from members before spending their dues on political advocacy.

 Unions best serve their members when participation is voluntary, not coercive.
 These common-sense reforms would make sure workers’ rights stay intact, free from intimidation and force.
 But it will only pass if you make your voice heard.

-Tell your lawmaker to support the Employee Rights Act!
+Tell your lawmaker to co-sponsor the Employee Rights Act!